karthikbhandary2/karthikbhandary2/README.md

 - 👋 Hi, I’m @karthikbhandary2
 - 👀 I’m interested in ML, AI and data science
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on anything related to data science
 - 📫 How to reach me karthikbhandary2@gmail.com